Our vision is to

 - To produce detailed micro credentialing of skills in The Blockchain to create immutable online skills portfolios of formal and informal learning

 The word Vivagogy is composed of Viva meaning life and long, and Gogy meaning leading, guiding promoting and stimulating …

-They had a shared belief that the world would benefit from a new education model which would promote life-long learning.
-But changing the education model in multiple countries was not a viable project and would take too long.
-After two years of research and testing, they have arrived at an innovative and disruptive solution.
+They have a shared belief that the world will benefit from a new learning model which will promote life-long learning without radically changing the education system.
+Changing the education model in multiple countries is not a viable project and will take too long.
+After three years of research and testing, they have arrived at an innovative and disruptive solution.

 Wim, Chris and Steve believe the answer is to change peoples’ access to and perception of learning by making it personal where individuals create their own goals and objectives.
 This acts as the motivator to foster not only life-long learning but continual, self-directed, non-linear learning.

-By producing a complex and intelligent way of measuring and tracking informal learning and skills acquisition Vivagogy can offer the data as a new measurement of employment competencies.
+By producing a complex and intelligent way of measuring and tracking all forms of learning including informal learning and skills acquisition Vivagogy can present the information as a new measurement of learning and employment competencies.
 The new process disrupts the current recruitment industry’s approach to hiring staff and offers a unique solution to The Skills Gap described by McKinsey in their report ‘Education to Employment’.

-With a socially beneficial business model linking to NGOs working on the ground in third world economies, like The Turing Trust, Vivagogy is committed to spreading the benefits of the business model by providing free resources and learning materials to the disenfranchised worldwide.
+With a socially beneficial business model linking to NGOs working on the ground in under developed economies, like The Turing Trust, Vivagogy is committed to spreading the benefits of the business model by providing free resources and learning materials to the disenfranchised worldwide.

 Chairman - 'Mover & shaker' Co Founder